 More Cobbling with an ugly script- I have left in various pieces of diagnostic code for the curious.
 DO NOT run as Root User.

-DO change the $ROOT variable (the base directory to save file)
+DO change the $BASE variable (the base directory to save files)

 Script will generate date sequenced folders to drop timestamped jpg files a la: